leaderlessness-research-club/leaderlessness.club/content/posts/booklist-summary.md

 illustration of what reinforces the participation/belief in the big Other, that "collective narrative:"

-  * The Imaginary: If we pass these metrics we are doing great
+  * The Imaginary: If we pass these metrics we are a great school
   * Symbolic: People gear education toward success on these metrics
   * Reality: [Math class needs a makeover (TED Talk)](https://www.ted.com/talks/dan_meyer_math_curriculum_makeover).